 - Gives the following information for each track:

 - Sync-Lock Indicator:

-- When present, indicates that this track is part of a Sync-Locked Track Group.
+- When present (at bottom-right of the Track Control Panel, adjacent to the Track Collapse button), indicates that this track is part of a Sync-Locked Track Group.

 The vertical scale displays amplitude when showing the waveform, or frequency when showing the spectrum or pitch.
 The amplitude scale shown to left is the default linear scale, with 1.0 being the maximum value of positive signals and -1.0 the maximum of negative signals.
 If the display is changed to Waveform dB in the Audio Track Dropdown Menu, the scale shows dB values for positive signals only, ranging from maximum 0 dB to the minimum dB level set in Interface Preferences, or as varied using the mouse wheel (see below).